-Today we’ll take a closer look at four popular humane rat trap solutions to deal with a mouse or rat problem.
+Today we’ll take a closer look at four popular quick-kill rat trap solutions to deal with a mouse or rat problem.

 Many animal lovers immediately think of this option for humanely disposing of rodents.
 After all, it’s natural, right?

-Unfortunately, getting a cat isn’t always the fail-safe, humane solution you might imagine.
+Unfortunately, getting a cat isn’t always the fail-safe, quick-kill solution you might imagine.
 Many house cats aren’t interested in hunting rats and mice; after all, they’re used to being fed in the comfort of the house.
-Even if your cat does like to hunt, that probably won’t mean a humane death for the rodents. if you’ve ever seen a cat toy with a mouse or rat, you know that many of these encounters are pretty gruesome.
+Even if your cat does like to hunt, that probably won’t mean a quick kill for the rodents. if you’ve ever seen a cat toy with a mouse or rat, you know that many of these encounters are pretty gruesome.

 In addition, you need to consider the safety of your cat.
 If you live in a city or suburb, your neighbors may have put out poison the moment they spotted a rodent.
 This could be deadly for house cats.
 Plus, many mice and rats carry serious diseases, so it’s best to keep your pets far away from rodents.